innova-foundation/kronos/README.md

 InnoVault is a Dashboard Interface and Wallet for Innova (INN), Bitcoin (BTC), Ethereum (ETH), and USDT (USDT) as an app written in NodeJS and Electron.
 The InnoVault Wallet is also now available on Windows, macOS, and Linux platforms.
 (You can also access it on mobile from your local network).

-Send and Receive D, BTC, ETH, and ARI Funds, create new addresses, view transactions, unlock/lock wallet, stake D, reboot your node, import private keys, encrypt your wallet, broadcast raw transactions, sign and verify Innova messages, and much more!
+Send and Receive INN, BTC, ETH, and USDT Funds, create new addresses, view transactions, unlock/lock wallet, stake INN, reboot your node, import private keys, encrypt your wallet, broadcast raw transactions, sign and verify Innova messages, and much more!

 This was built for the Raspberry Pi in mind and one with at least 2GB of RAM.
 4GB and 8GB models are recommended!
 InnoVault will run on any Linux distro with a minimal amount of 2GB of RAM.